myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 ## Introduction
 By using R to create regression analyses of the CDC's U.S. Chronic Disease Indicators vast dataset (2001-2021), I will demonstrate consistent relationships between associated variables.

 Among these 124 chronic indicators are a variety of interesting "questions"; in my examination of these indicators, I aimed to draw upon my pre-existing health knowledge to see if I could find interesting associations between different indicators.
 My goal in this data exploration is to uncover statistical validation for some of my correlation hypotheses.
-In the below Visualizations section, we will examine R values to determine degree of correlation, R² values to determine how well one variable predicts another, and p-values to determine the strength of the relationship.
+In the below Discoveries and Insights section, we will examine R values to determine degree of correlation, R² values to determine how well one variable predicts another, and p-values to determine the strength of the relationship.

-Consistent low p-values across my selected regressions tell us that the various variables are related, though we will see how low R and R² values mean that they are not strong predictors of each other.
-Essentially, this is the most interesting insight from this project: that health data is complex and determined by many interrelated variables.
+Consistent low p-values (defined as less than 0.05) across my selected regressions tell us that the various variables are related, though we will see how low R and R² values mean that they are not strong predictors of each other.
+Essentially, this is the most interesting insight from this project: that health data is complex and determined by many interrelated variables, where no two variables in isolation can effectively predict one another.

-The relevant relationships demonstrated through my statistical analysis should not overshadow how multitudinous variables are involved in health outcomes.
-A key takeaway here is that it is very difficult to demonstrate strong correlations between two distinct health indicators.
+The relevant relationships demonstrated through my statistical analysis should not overshadow the important understanding that multitudinous variables are involved in determining health outcomes.
+Our key takeaway is that it is very difficult to demonstrate strong correlations between two distinct health indicators.
 <br/><br/>

 ## Dataset